HackathonESGI/algo_itinerary/README.md

-# Optimal Itinerary Planner

-The Optimal Itinerary Planner is a Python application that leverages the Google Maps Directions API to plan optimal travel itineraries.
-It takes into account various addresses and bookings, sorting them optimally to minimize travel duration.
-It's especially useful for professionals who need to make multiple visits in a day, such as healthcare practitioners, salespeople, or delivery drivers.
+# Python Booking Scheduler

+Python Booking Scheduler

+Python Booking Scheduler is a Python application that simulates scheduling and path finding for a range of appointments, generating an itinerary for a practitioner to visit different addresses in a week.
+This system leverages the Google Maps API for route optimization.

 ## Features
-- Load addresses from a JSON file.
+- Load practitioner and address data from JSON files.
+- Create fake booking scenarios for demonstration purposes.
-- Compute optimal itinerary using Google Maps Directions API using [Best-first search algo](https://en.wikipedia.org/wiki/Best-first_search).
+- Use the Google Maps API to find optimal paths between bookings.
-- Manage bookings, including fixed bookings with defined arrival times.
+- Generate a weekly plan in an easy-to-read tabular format.
+- Identify missed bookings and list them separately.
-- Cache Google Maps API results for reuse to optimize API usage.
+- Caches requests to reduce Google Maps API calls.
-- Environment variable management for API keys.

 ## Setup
 Prerequisites:
-- Python 3.7+
+- Python 3.11
 - Google Maps Directions API key

 ## Installation